Douglas Elliman (DOUG)

 J. Bryant Kirkland III, Executive Vice President, Treasurer and Chief Financial Officer

-J. Bryant Kirkland III serves as Executive Vice President, Treasurer, and Chief Financial Officer of Douglas Elliman Inc., with his current employment agreement effective October 30, 2024.
-He previously served as Chief Financial Officer of Vector Group Ltd. from April 2006 until October 2024, when it was acquired by JT Group Inc. Mr. Kirkland was also Chief Financial Officer of New Valley Corporation from 1998 until December 2005, when it was acquired by Vector Group.
-Additionally, he served as Chairman of the Board of Directors, President, and Chief Executive Officer of Multi Solutions II, Inc. and Multi-Soft II, Inc., subsidiaries of Vector Group, from 2012 to October 2024.
+Mr. Kirkland serves as Executive Vice President, Treasurer and Chief Financial Officer of Douglas Elliman Inc. Prior to this role, he was the Chief Financial Officer of Vector Group Ltd. from April 2006 until October 2024.
+He also served as Chief Financial Officer of New Valley Corporation from 1998 until its acquisition by Vector Group in December 2005.
+Additionally, Mr. Kirkland held the positions of Chairman of the Board of Directors, President, and Chief Executive Officer for Multi Solutions II, Inc. and Multi-Soft II, Inc., both subsidiaries of Vector Group, from 2012 to October 2024.

 Bradley H. Brodie, Senior Vice President, General Counsel and Secretary

-Bradley H. Brodie serves as Senior Vice President, General Counsel and Secretary.
-Prior to joining Douglas Elliman in August 2025, Mr. Brodie served as Counsel at Sidley Austin LLP and as Of Counsel at DLA Piper LLP (US).
-Before DLA Piper, he was Director, Assistant General Counsel at Chewy, Inc. and Vice President - Legal Affairs of Ladenburg Thalmann Financial Services Inc. until its sale in May 2020 to a portfolio company of Reverence Capital Partners.
+Mr. Brodie joined Douglas Elliman in August 2025.
+Before his tenure at Douglas Elliman, he served as Counsel at Sidley Austin LLP from August 2023 to August 2025 and as Of Counsel at DLA Piper LLP (US) from May 2022 to August 2023.
+Earlier in his career, he was the Director, Assistant General Counsel at Chewy, Inc. from September 2020 to May 2022, and also held the position of Vice President - Legal Affairs at Ladenburg Thalmann Financial Services Inc.

 AI Analysis | Feedback

-The key risks to Douglas Elliman's business (DOUG) are primarily driven by its exposure to the cyclical real estate market, ongoing profitability challenges, and intense industry competition.
+The key risks to Douglas Elliman Inc.'s (DOUG) business are primarily tied to the cyclical nature of the real estate market, ongoing profitability challenges, and negative market sentiment.

 AI Analysis | Feedback